capital-G/supercollider-wiki/[WIP]-Reviewer-instructions.md

 # Reviewer instructions

-This document is intended primarily for new reviewers on the SuperCollider project.
-Probably, you are reading this because you are interested in reviewing PRs and want more information on how to do that.
+Here, you'll find information on how to review pull requests (PRs) for the SuperCollider project.
 Welcome!

+## Getting into reviewing easily

+Some parts of SuperCollider are easier to review than others.
+If you're looking for an easy way to get involved as a reviewer, focus on PRs labeled `comp: help` and `comp: examples`.
+Most of these can be reviewed just by reading them.
+Following and participating in review discussions can also help you get quickly acquainted with the review process.

 ## Prerequisites for reviewers

 - Be familiar with [CONTRIBUTING.md](https://github.com/supercollider/supercollider/blob/develop/CONTRIBUTING.md), [DEVELOPING.md](https://github.com/supercollider/supercollider/blob/develop/DEVELOPING.md), [git workflow](https://github.com/supercollider/supercollider/wiki/git-workflow-and-guidelines), [Code of Conduct](https://github.com/supercollider/supercollider/blob/develop/CODE_OF_CONDUCT.md), and this document
 - Be familiar with or willing to learn about the part of the project related to the PR you're reviewing
 - Have previously participated in PR review discussions, and/or have previous PR review experience
-- Bring lots of patience
+- Bring lots of patience.
+Reviewing is a very communicative process!

 ## Overview

-The major tasks for a reviewer are:
+The major tasks for reviewers are:

 1. Determine whether a PR has merit, and if so, determine what steps are needed to merge it.
 This may require reading code, running tests, and requesting information or action from the PR author.

 2. Communicate clearly about task (1) with PR authors and other collaborators.
-This includes effectively using labels, milestones, and projects, triaging spin-off discussions that may result from a PR review, and giving PR authors accurate and direct instructions when needed.
+You should effectively use labels, milestones, and projects; redirect any spin-off discussions that may arise; and give PR authors accurate and direct instructions when needed.

 3. Make SuperCollider an enjoyable project to contribute to.
 This includes being friendly and respectful toward PR authors and other collaborators, being transparent about project rules and procedures, and making sure PRs you review are merged or closed in a timely manner.